 There are a lot of implications for married same sex couples that come with this announcement, so I’ve done research to provide a Q&A resource for those folks who are impacted (and those who are simply curious).

 What if I Have a Registered Domestic Partnership?
 Am I Impacted in Any Way?

 No. Individuals of the same sex and opposite sex who are in registered domestic partnerships, civil unions or other similar formal relationships that are not marriages under state law are still not considered as married or spouses for federal tax purposes.
-For more information, check out the IRS FAQ on domestic partnerships.
+For more information, check out the IRS FAQ on domestic partnerships and civil unions.